shiva1515/shiva1515.github.io/_posts/2019-06-08-Adversarial-Autoencoder.md

         return state

 ......
-to see full code please visit the above given link
+to see decoder and discriminator code please visit the above given link

 ```
 **Training:**<br/>